cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 :::

 :::warning Warning:
-Some CloudLinux components may not be supported by the control panel itself or the control panel has its own analog of such a component.
+Some CloudLinux components may not be supported by the control panel itself or the control panel can have its own analog of such a component.
 You can verify this information when reviewing the system requirements for installing a particular CloudLinux component.
 :::